D-Sensei/Prac/Cert Prep: ISC2 Certified in Cybersecurity/01-Security Concepts.md

     - Hardware or Software authentication token
         - `Software` that responds with one time password
         - `Hardware` that act as key.
 Example: USB
-- Multifactor-Authentication
+- Multifactor-Authentication <br>
     - Combination of both `Something you know` and `something you have` i.e security Question or password with biometric (fingerprint)
+    - Password with security question is not multidfactor as both the things come under `something you know`
+    - Single Sign-On (SSO) shares authenticated sessions across systems
+    - For Example :
+        > Many organizations create these SSO solutions within their organizations to help users avoid the burden of repeatedly authenticating.
+In a single sign on approach, users log on to the first SSO enabled system that they encounter.
+And then that login session persists across other systems until it expires.
+If the organization sets the expiration period to be the length of a business day, that means that users will only need to log in once a day and their single sign on is then going to last the entire day.
+_____
 ## Non-repudiation
+- Repudiation refers to denying something is true, while non-repudiation is a security goal that prevents someone from falsely denying the truth of something.
+- Non-repudiation ensures that individuals cannot later deny their actions, such as agreeing to a transaction, by providing evidence that proves their agreement.
+- In scenarios like purchasing a car, non-repudiation is achieved through signed contracts where the signature serves as proof of agreement.
+- Physical signatures on contracts, receipts, and paper documents offer non-repudiation, while digital signatures use encryption technology for electronic documents.
+- Biometric security controls like fingerprints or facial recognition, as well as video surveillance, can also provide non-repudiation by proving someone's presence or actions in a specific location.

 ## Privacy
 ## Chapter Quiz